inariksit/NLP_course/Tutorial5/README.md

 TL;DR: It's great that you're doing things in Python, keep doing that!

-## Q1.
-More about entropy
+## Q1, Q3-Q6.

+If you have questions that I didn't answer in the individual feedback, do ask me!
+If I cannot answer you, I'll try at least to direct you to someone who doesn't know.

 ## Q2.
 Parsing: a summary

+I enjoyed reading your answers!
 Some terms resulted in more confusion than others.
 I address common issues below, and individual feedback for more specific things.

 ### Generative grammar